danestves/password-generator/README.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
+By participating in this project you agree to abide by its terms.